-Take a lap around MIS for charity on Dec.
-4
+Take a lap around newly paved MIS for charity on Nov.
+19!Share

-If charity begins at home, then there’s no place like Michigan.
+If charity begins at home, then there’s no place like Michigan International Speedway.

-For the second consecutive year, Michigan International Speedway and its non-profit arm, MIS Cares, are collecting goods to benefit two local charities by hosting a lap around the racetrack from 9 a.m. to 3 p.m.
-Saturday, Dec.
-4, weather dependent.
+For the third consecutive year, Michigan International Speedway and its non-profit arm, MIS Cares, will collect goods to benefit two local charities by hosting a lap around the racetrack from 9 a.m. to 3 p.m.
+Saturday, Nov.
+19, weather dependent.

-Guests may take one lap in their personal automobiles around the historic two-mile oval in exchange for a new, unwrapped toy or bag of food that will be donated to the U.S. Marines Toys for Tots and CCIS Food Pantry in Brooklyn, Mich., and St. Mary’s Food Pantry in Adrian, Mich., respectively.
+Guests may take a lap in their personal automobiles around the newly paved two-mile oval in exchange for a new, unwrapped toy or bag of nonperishable food that will be donated to the U.S. Marines Toys for Tots, the CCIS Food Pantry in Brooklyn, Mich., and St. Mary’s Food Pantry in Adrian, Mich., respectively.

-As an additional component this year, guests will be able to visit with Santa in one of MIS’ Pit Road Suites.
-Mach 1 Racing School will be taking photos of Santa posing with each guest.
+Guests will also be able to visit with Santa in one of MIS’ Pit Road Suites.
+Photos will be taken of Santa posing with each guest.
 Pictures may be purchased for $5, with $1 from each picture sold going back to MIS Cares.

-MIS decided to continue the Track Drive for Charity due to its overwhelming success in 2009.
+MIS decided to continue the Track Drive for Charity due to its overwhelming success the past two years.

-“We had such a wonderful turnout for last year’s drive, which collected thousands of toys and food items.
+“We had such a wonderful turnout for past tracks drives, which collected thousands of toys and food items.
 It made a significant positive impact on a number of families for the holiday season,” Alisha Cottrell, director of Government and Community Relations for MIS, said.
 “People need hope during the holidays, especially during tough economic times.
 Hopefully our efforts again this year will give those in need a little lift.”

 Toy and food donations will also be accepted at MIS during regular business hours, 8:30 a.m. to 5 p.m.
 Monday through Friday.
-Toys for Tots and Food Pantry collection boxes are in the speedway lobby until Dec.
-17.
+Toys for Tots and Food Pantry collection boxes are in the speedway lobby.